rsantacroce/coinshift-rs/docs/merkle_vs_header_chain_explanation.md

    - Update swap states if consensus reached

 3. **Consensus Rules**:
-   - Require 2 out of 3 (or N out of M) participants to agree
+   - Require N independent participants (e.g., 2-3) to agree
+   - Participants are identified by their signing address (anyone can BMM)
    - All must report same transaction ID
    - Confirmations can differ slightly (within 1-2 blocks is OK)
    - Use median or minimum confirmation count